 - Pesto, Roasted Chickpeas and Tahini Dressing

-Unfortunately, I wouldn’t advise freezing the aubergine pizza bases.
-Aubergines are notorious for becoming a little soft and watery when defrosted.
+Unfortunately, I wouldn’t advise freezing the eggplant pizza bases.
+Eggplant is notorious for becoming a little soft and watery when defrosted.
 However, you can keep the aubergine pizza in the fridge for up to 4 days in an air-tight container.
 To reheat, splash a little water on top and then bake in the oven until warmed throughout.
 They also taste great cold.

-- 1 - 2 aubergines, sliced lengthwise into thin slices (around 2cm or ⅓ inch)
+- 1 - 2 eggplants (aubergines), sliced lengthwise into thin slices (around 2cm or ⅓ inch)

 - Handful cherry tomatoes, sliced

 - Juice from 1 lemon + zest

 - Salt + freshly ground pepper to taste

 - 2 tablespoon water or more to loosen